 Last year we attended and were able to see The Floorwalkers (one of my favorite Columbus bands) and a magic show for kids!
 In 2018 Martina McBride was the headliner and Kansas will be performing in 2019!

-If you’re exploring downtown Lancaster, make sure to stop in to Paperback Exchange!
+If you’re exploring downtown Lancaster, make sure to stop in to Epilogue Bookery (formerly the Paperback Exchange)!
 My kids asked to go back again and my husband took them back a second time.
 Without me, though, because I am allergic to cats.
 And the cats were the very things my kids want to see the most!
 Besides cats, the store boats an impressive collection of books for sale, including books for kids and young adults!
 There is also a small section of handmade gifts!